-Can hair be sustainable?
+Can hair be low-impact?
 It’s a valid question, especially considering all the rather hairy ingredients commonly used in shampoo, conditioner, hairspray, and more.
-Thankfully, eco-friendly hair products are here to save the do (er, day).
+Thankfully, sustainable hair care products are here to save the do (er, day).

-Still, finding the likes of organic shampoo and eco-friendly hair gel is a bit like washing your hair after eco camping for a week—it takes a few rounds of scrubbing to see through the grease and grime.
+Still, finding a safe and eco-friendly shampoo and hair gel is a bit like washing your hair after eco camping for a week—it takes a few rounds of scrubbing to see through the grease and grime.

-That’s why we did the work for you and compiled a list of the most hair-rific sustainable hair styling products that will show love to your locks and the world.
+That’s why we did the work for you and compiled a list of the best hair care products that will show love to your locks and the world.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.

-An SJ go-to brand for refillable beauty products, Plaine Products’s formulas are biodegradable, GMO-free, and incredibly effective.
+An SJ go-to brand for refillable hair products, Plaine Products’s formulas are biodegradable, GMO-free, and incredibly effective.
+Plaine Products has been comprehensively rated by us on their sustainability credentials – find the full rating here.

 - Ethique Jump to brand